varnish/Varnish-Book/varnish_sysadmin.rst

 have to start a thousand threads, waiting 20ms (per pool) between each new thread is a long time to wait.

-Today, there is little risk involved in reducing the thread_pook_add_delay to 1ms.
+Today, there is little risk involved in reducing the thread_pool_add_delay to 1ms.
 It will, however, reduce the startup time of 1000 threads over 2 pools from 10 seconds to half a second.